NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 - Increase the total run time to at least 20 seconds.
 You might have to raise that if you have a lot of components in your FSxN file system.
 However, if you have to raise it to more than a couple minutes and the function still times out, then it could be an issue with the endpoint causing the calls to the AWS services to hang.
-See the [Endpoints for AWS Services](#endpoints-for-aws-services) section above for more information.
+See the [Create Any Needed AWS Service Endoints](#create-any-needed-aws-service-endpoints) section above for more information.
-- Provide for the base configuration via environment variables and/or a configuration file.
-    See the [Configuration Parameters](#configuration-parameters) section below for more information.
-- Create the "Matching Conditions" file, that specifies when the Lambda function should send alerts.
-    See the [Matching Conditions File](#matching-conditions-file) section below for more information.
-- Once you have tested the function to ensure it works, set up an EventBridge Schedule rule to trigger the function on a regular basis.

 Secondly create the controller Lambda function by going to the AWS Lambda service and creating a new function with:
 - Give it a name.
 It can be anything, but a recommended name would be "Monitor ONTAP Service Controller"